nehirucmk/super-vulnerable-web-app/README.md

 > [!CAUTION]
 > **CRITICAL WARNING & DISCLAIMER**
 >
-> This project contains deliberate, severe security flaws (including rce and sqli).
+> This project contains deliberate, severe security flaws.
 It is built strictly for isolated, local educational use. do not deploy, host, or expose this application on a public server, company network, or any internet-facing environment.
 >
 > I assume zero legal responsibility for any damages, data breaches, or misuse that may occur if you run or host this code.
 By downloading and running this project, you accept full responsibility for your own actions.
 Use it only on localhost (127.0.0.1).